pattonsgirl/Spring2020-CEG2350/Lab03/README.md

 If you've lost or forgotten your key, you'll need to provision a new stack in AWS Educate and create a new key.
 See [Remaking your AWS Educate environment](../../..) for instructions.

-## Part 1 - Exploring the File System:
+## Part 1 - Exploring the File System
 1. Identify the bootloader and kernel for your local system (ie. laptop, home pc, or lab machine).

 2. Read `/boot/grub/menu.lst`
     * If you were to see the grub menu while booting, what are the options grub would present?
-What kernel is used AWS Educate?
+    * What kernel is used AWS Educate?
-    * Use df -T to find out the file system used by this device.
-Hint: what is the top of the Linux directory structure?
+    * Use `df -T` to find out the file system used by this device.
+        * Hint: What is the top of the Linux directory structure?

 3. Run `sudo parted -l`
     * What is the primary disk in the `/dev` folder?